dylanraposo/CraigslistCars/README.md

 # Obtaining data
-I have always had deep passion for cars and have always been interested in how different factors effect the market overall pricing of vehicles.
+I have always had deep passion for cars and have always been interested in how different factors effect the market and overall pricing of vehicles.
 I went on the search for a challenging dataset which would give us some key insights regarding our interests.
 Throughout my search I noticed most of the car datasets were often too clean, not too much data, or were not local (US).
 I eventually came across this dataset which was scraped from craigslist and uploaded to kaggle.com.
 It was very messy, unorganized, but at a glance could tell it contained a lot of useful information.
 Ultimately, I imported this dataset into excel to get a better look at what we were dealing with.

 Original file preview: Seen in repository as "CraigslistCars(Raw).IPYNB"